alokkumarr/my-big-project-/doc/development.md

 Note: This is a workaround until the SAW Transport Service has been migrated to Java and Spring Framework.

+The generated files pattern can be found in the `saw-transport-service/generate-routes` script near the `rm -rf` command.

 # Updating sample semantic metadata in SAW Metadata Service

 To load the sample semantic metadata JSON files into the SAW Metadata